GLOBAL MARKETS-Stocks rally on ECB stimulus bet; dollar gains

 * Yields on most euro zone government bonds hit record lows

-* Euro at 11-month low against the dollar (Adds close of U.S. markets)
+* Euro at 11-month low against the dollar (Adds oil settlement prices)

 By Herbert Lash